tilt-dev/tilt.specs/enable_disable_resources.md

 For this doc, we're more interested in broad categories of solutions rather than exact field names.
 We expect to revise field names as we implement the feature.

+### Legacy EngineState Objects

+In this doc, we don't talk too much about how enable/disable will work for objects that are still part of the EngineState (rather than the apiserver).

+We want to keep the discussion focused on what's best for API Server, and are confident we could replicate whatever object we use back to EngineState.

 ## Possible Approaches